- Comfort and reassurance are more important than drugs.

 Finally, if the casualty is alert (talking to you) and can swallow, then you might consider simple painkillers:

-- If they are over 50 kg, the appropriate doses of paracetamol and ibuprofen are 1g and 400mg respectively.
+- If they are adults, over 50 kg, the appropriate doses are paracetamol (acetominophen) 1g and ibuprofen 400mg respectively.

-- If they are under 50 kg then give half-doses.
+- If they are adults, under 50 kg, then give half-doses.

 Be careful with ibuprofen in asthmatics, as it can provoke an attack in some.
 The most pragmatic way around this is to ask the casualty if they have taken ibuprofen before – if they say no, don’t give it to them.